ember-cli/broccoli-middleware/README.md

 Then, on port http://localhost:3000/ you will be able to preview errors.

-To experiment with different errors,  edit the `dev-errors.js` file.
+To experiment with different errors,  edit the `dev-errors.js` file, and refresh the browser located at http://localhost:3000

 License
 ------------------------------------------------------------------------------